 Back in November, when all stores were full of festive spirit, green and red decor and Christmas carols, I stumbled upon a set of tiny little bottles of various mint oils and flavourings perfect for making winter desserts.
 I bought that set in hopes of making delicious homemade peppermint marshmallows and spearmint hot chocolate.
 December has come and gone and although I cooked and baked a lot, none of my creations included these ingredients.
 Well, ok, I’m lying here.
 I made a brownie cake topped with candy cane meringue.
 I actually made it specifically because I had these little bottles of winter goodness.
 Except I thought they were extracts and when it turned out that they were oils, I knew I had to use something else, otherwise meringues would deflate, so I crushed a bunch of candy canes and used those.

 Anyway, back to December.
 I have not used those flavourings and they just stared at me every time I opened my spices/oils cupboard.
 Finally, I felt guilty and started looking for minty desserts in my cookbooks.
 To my surprise, there were no recipes!!
 So, google to the rescue.
 I decided to give Martha Stewart’s recipe a try and I am glad I did.
-I have never made Crackle cookies and I was worried that they wouldn’t actually crackle, but they did and I was happy.
+I have never made any kind of Crackle cookies, let alone, Chocolate-Mint Crackle Cookies and I was worried that they wouldn’t actually crackle, but they did and I was happy.

 (recipe adapted from Martha Stewart)

-- Melt chocolate together with butter in a heatproof bowl set over a pan of simmering water, stirring.
+- Melt the chocolate together with the butter in a heatproof bowl set over a pan of simmering water, stirring.
 Let the mixture cool slightly.

-- Whisk in eggs and sugar into a bowl of slightly cooled melted chocolate and butter, mix until smooth.
+- Whisk the eggs and sugar into a bowl of slightly cooled melted chocolate and butter.
+Mix until smooth.

-- Stir in flour mixture.
-Mix well.
-Refrigerate until firm, at least 3 hours or overnight.
+- Cover the bowl and refrigerate until firm for at least 3 hours or overnight.

-- Roll tablespoons of dough into balls using your palms, then roll in icing sugar to coat.
+- Roll small tablespoons of dough into balls using your palms, then roll each ball in icing sugar to coat.

-- Bake until slightly firm in the center, about 15 minutes.
+- Bake for about 15 minutes or until slightly firm in the center.

-- Let cool slightly on sheets set on wire racks.
-Transfer cookies to racks, and let cool completely.
+- Transfer cookies to racks, and let cool completely.